yogeshwaran03/Accenture-Data-Analytics/README.md

 the first step is to use this data model to identify which datasets will be required to answer your business question - which is to to figure out the top 5 categories with the largest popularity.
 ### Definitions of different data types:

-String - Sequence of characters, digits, or symbols—always treated as text UUID - Universally Unique Identifiers
+String - Sequence of characters, digits, or symbols—always treated as text, UUID - Universally Unique Identifiers,
-Array - List with a number of elements in a specific order—typically of the same type Integer - Numeric data type for numbers without fractions Timestamp - Number of seconds that have elapsed since midnight (00:00:00 UTC), 1st January 1970 (Unix time)
+Array - List with a number of elements in a specific order—typically of the same type, Integer - Numeric data type for numbers without fractions, Timestamp - Number of seconds that have elapsed since midnight (00:00:00 UTC), 1st January 1970 (Unix time),
 2. Data Cleaning: Ensuring data accuracy and consistency for meaningful analysis.
 4. Data Modeling: Building models to identify patterns and trends.
 5. Data Analysis: Performing in-depth analysis to uncover insights.